 The second term in \eqref{loglike} contains the norming constant so we cannot use \eqref{loglike} to estimate $\ths.$ To overcome this problem one usually replaces the negative log-likelihood by its approximation and estimates $\ths$ using the minimizer of this approximation.
-We describe two main approaches that follow this idea.

-The first method is the pseudolikelihood approach \citep{Besag74}.
-It uses the following approximation of the density

-where $y(-s) = \left( y(1), \ldots, y(s-1), y(s+1), \ldots, y(d) \right).$ It is easy to verify that conditional distributions in \eqref{pseudo} does not depend on the norming constant.
-Moreover, they are the same as in the standard model of logistic regression, in which all but one components of the vector $y$ play the role of covariates.
-However, it is clear that the quality of the approximation in \eqref{pseudo} depends on the structure of the graph.
-Problems with efficiency of the pseudolikelihood method have been described in \citet{Besag77, GeyerThompson92} or \citet{WuHuffer1997} in the context of spatial statistics.

-The second approximation of \eqref{loglike} relates to Monte Carlo (MC) methods.
+In the current paper the approximation of \eqref{loglike} is based on Monte Carlo (MC) methods.
 Suppose that $h(y)$ is an importance sampling distribution and note that